Nuitka/Nuitka/README.txt

 - Pete Hunt: Submitted patches for MacOS X support.

 - "ownssh": Submitted patches for built-ins module guarding, and made massive efforts to make high quality bug reports.
-Also the initial "portable" mode implementation was created by him.
+Also the initial "standalone" mode implementation was created by him.

 - Juan Carlos Paco: Submitted cleanup patches, creator of the `Nuitka GUI